camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 This section explains the additional permissions that are available on the Task resource (in addition to Create, Update, Read and Delete).

 A user can perform different actions on a task, like assigning the task, claiming the task or completing the task.
-If a user has "Update" permission on a task (or "Update Task" permission on the corresponding process definition) then the user is authorized to perform _all_ these task action.
+If a user has "Update" permission on a task (or "Update Task" permission on the corresponding process definition) then the user is authorized to perform _all_ these task actions.
-If more fine granular authorizations are required, the permissions "Task Work" and "Task Assign" can be used.
+If finer grained authorizations are required, the permissions "Task Work" and "Task Assign" can be used.
-The intuition behind "Task Work" is that it only authorizes the user to _work_ on a task (ie. claim and complete it) but not assign it to another user or in another way "distribute work" to colleagues.
+The intuition behind "Task Work" is that it only authorizes the user to _work_ on a task (i.e., claim and complete it) but not assign it to another user or in another way "distribute work" to colleagues.

 The table below shows a detailed overview on which permissions authorize a user to perform which task actions: